ColbyLeeCode/Path-Finder-A-Star-Algorithm/README.md

-# a_star_pathfinding
+# a * pathing demo

-A * search and simple tile editor written with JavaScript
+A * search algorithim and simple tile editor written with JavaScript.
+Place a start and a goal tile, add walls/solids and click run to generate a path.